CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 ## Rename FileName

-To rename a file press `Shift + F6`.
+To rename a file press `Shift + F6` or I like to create the shortcut `F2` and it feels right.
 I often need for one file the `menu Mark - Copy names with path to clipboard`.
+For me, it is better then `shift-rightclick-copy as path`.

 ## Zip and other Packers